developerxnoxs/Recaptcha-Solver/replit.md

 ### Challenge Detection & Monitoring

-**Problem**: Need to detect when reCAPTCHA challenges appear, change, or complete, without constant polling that could trigger detection.
+**Problem**: Need to detect when hCaptcha challenges appear, change, or complete, without constant polling that could trigger detection.

 **Solution**: Implements a CaptchaWatcher class that monitors the page state through timed polling with callbacks.